Collembola

 6. Once the plant is back in its pot, don't tinker with the roots again unless the symptoms progressively worsen.
 The final step to eradicate Springtails is to choose between using either an organic or chemical-based pesticide.

-Organic Pesticides
+Organic Product

-Insecticidal or Horticultural Soap is a well-known organic pesticide on the market, with two versions to consider.
+Insecticidal or Horticultural Soap is another popular organic pesticide on the market, and there are two versions to consider.
+The first way is by purchasing an RTU (ready-to-use) spray bottle, which can be immediately used on the plants.
 Although most garden centres will stock this, it's far more economical to purchase the second option - concentrated bottles.
-This method comes with pros and cons but is far cheaper to use if you have a large infestation.
+This method comes with pro's and con's but is far cheaper to use if you have multiple infestations.
 It's self-explanatory and highly beneficial for the outbreak as long as you use the correct levels of dilution - the only downside is its availability in local centres.
 It's best to buy this option online as there are many different companies to choose from, with some being cheaper than others.
-The second and most affordable way is by making it yourself.

-Ways to Prevent an Attack in the Future
+Ways to Prevent This Happening in the Future

-Store your bags of compost well by keeping them tight and enclosed, out of dry or damp areas.
-Never use soil that has been left outside for any length of time, due to the very high risk of contamination.
+2. Store your bags of compost well by keeping them tight and enclosed, out of dry or damp areas.
+Never use soil that has been left outside for any length of time, due to the high risk of contamination.

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™